Music Department Links

 Biography

-Dr. Ungar has served on the piano faculties of Mount Royal College in Calgary and the University Settlement House in Toronto.
-He currently serves as Associate Professor of Piano at the University of Evansville in Indiana and served on the piano faculty of the Music at Maple Mount Summer Institute in Kentucky.
-He regularly adjudicates piano competitions including, most recently, the Hong Kong Schools Music Festival.
-In demand as a private teacher, for the last three years in a row his students have won first place in the Evansville Philharmonic Competition, have been finalists in the Indianapolis Symphony Competition, and have won several other important local and state competitions.
+Dr. Ungar has served on the piano faculties of Mount Royal University in Calgary, the University Settlement House in Toronto, and the Music at Maple Mount Summer Institute in Kentucky.
+He is currently Professor Emeritus of Music at the University of Evansville in Indiana, where he taught full-time for twenty-six years.
+He regularly adjudicates piano competitions throughout the US, and has served as judge for the Hong Kong Schools Music Festival three times.
+In demand as a private teacher, his students have won several important local and state competitions.
+They have included six first prizewinners in the Evansville Philharmonic Competition, four finalists in the Indianapolis Symphony Competition, and first and second place winners in the Murray State/Paducah Symphony Competition.
+He has also taught multiple State MTNA and Evansville Schmidt Award winners.

-Born in Montréal, Québec, Dr. Ungar obtained degrees in piano performance from the Universities of Toronto, Calgary, and Houston, where his principal teachers were William Aide, Marilyn Engle, Abbey Simon, and Ruth Tomfohrde.
-Additional studies include sessions at the Royal Conservatory of Toronto, where he obtained an Associate Performer's diploma, with Marek Jablonski at the Banff School of Fine Arts, Marc Durand and Anton Kuerti at the Centre d'Arts Orford in Québec, and Bernard Ebert at the Académie de Musique de Sion in Switzerland.
-His hobbies include web design, rebuilding plumbing and electrical systems, and working on his dairy farm.
+Born in Montréal, Dr. Ungar obtained degrees in piano performance from the Universities of Toronto, Calgary, and Houston, where his principal teachers were William Aide, Marilyn Engle, Abbey Simon, and Ruth Tomfohrde.
+Additional studies include sessions at the Royal Conservatory of Toronto, where he obtained an Associate Performer’s diploma, with Marek Jablonski at the Banff School of Fine Arts, Marc Durand and Anton Kuerti at the Centre d’Arts Orford in Québec, and Bernard Ebert at the Académie de Musique de Sion in Switzerland.

 Garnet Ungar home page